 MCP Server + CLI

-Trust-aware Nostr for AI and humans
+Trust-aware Nostr MCP for AI and humans

 $ npx nostr-bray click to copy